WHEN KATRINA HIT, CAPTAIN CLASEN, A SEASONED RIVER PILOT AND FIRST REPONSDER, ACTS IMMEDIATELY.

 We started doing what we had to do.
 At one time we probably had 30 state pilots at the house sleeping on the floor or wherever we could.
 We hustled an old army generator; it took two days to get it running.
 Once it was running, we ran the operation that way for about 10 days.

+We went up to the top of the levee and cleared off the driftwood, got an old can of spray paint and made a big circle with an H in it for the helicopter.
 The helicopter would come down and land, and it would take state pilots down the river to drop them off on ships or at Pilottown.
 Several barges washed into the bank nearby.
 I got a chainsaw and cut the willow trees down, and we spray painted PILOT BOARDING on the side of the barge.
 Traffic slowly starting coming back, the port was being serviced, ships started coming in the river, navigation lights were out; Katrina was a good test but we weathered it well.
 It’s something to remember.